pulumi/docs/content/blog/command-provider-ga/index.md

 - The API documentation in the Pulumi registry has [examples in all Pulumi languages](https://github.com/pulumi/pulumi-command/issues/196) and is expanded.
 - Capturing stdout and stderr of commands can now [be switched off](https://github.com/pulumi/pulumi-command/pull/451), which is useful when they might contain secrets or are very noisy.
-- Environment handling for remote commands was [fixed and is better documented](https://github.com/pulumi/pulumi-command/pull/395).
+- Environment handling for remote commands [has better error handling and is better documented](https://github.com/pulumi/pulumi-command/pull/395).
 - The `CopyFile` resource is [superseded](https://github.com/pulumi/pulumi-command/pull/423) by the new `CopyToRemote` resource.
 It can copy whole directories in addition to individual files.
 The source of the copy is now a [Pulumi asset or archive](https://www.pulumi.com/docs/concepts/assets-archives/) which provides full interoperability with the Pulumi ecosystem.
 The use of assets and archives also makes Pulumi run copy operations only if the source has changed.
-For an easy transition, the previous `CopyFile` resource will remain available for a while with a deprecation notice.
+For an easy transition, the previous `CopyFile` resource will remain available with a deprecation notice until the next major version.

 Here’s an example of copying a directory to a remote host.
 For brevity, the remote server is assumed to exist, but it could also be provisioned in the same Pulumi program.